StanleyKo13/Power-BI-dashboard-portfolio/README.md

 ## Key Insights

-### Material supply leadtime by different components and buyers
+-Material supply leadtime by different components and buyers -The available date for new sales orders.
-This chart shows the prodcution line capacity for different product type as workday calendar.

-### The available date for new sales orders.
-This chart shows the delivery leadtime for each product type under capacity limit.

 # .
 Demand and Supply Chain Horizontal Dashboard